unvell/ReoScript/README.md

 =========
 **Script language interpreter for .Net programs**

-ReoScript is a JavaScript like script language interpreter implemented in C#.
+ReoScript is a powerful JavaScript-like script language interpreter implemented in C#.
 It be designed for inclusion in applications that require a built-in, easy to use, scalable script language with no dependencies other language like C/C++.

 ## Features